sallen2/Solace-advocate-management-system/DISCUSSION.md

 The majority of architectural decisions, design choices, and core development logic were driven by my own analysis and experience, with AI serving as a productivity tool for documentation and consistency.

+## Future Improvements

+The following enhancements would further improve the application's quality and user experience:

+**Testing Infrastructure:**

+- Unit tests for AdvocatesTable and SearchInput components using Jest and React Testing Library

+**Layout & Design System:**

+- Proper layout component with consistent header, footer, and navigation structure
+- Loading states and skeleton components during data fetching

+**Enhanced Styling & UX:**

+- More visual flair with subtle animations and micro-interactions

 ### Adminer Database Viewer

 Added Adminer to docker-compose.yml so dev team can easily view the PostgreSQL database in the browser.